 - Birth certificates or adoption papers for any children you might have

 - Proof of marriage registration with a government authority

 What are Alternative Definitions of Spousal Relationships?

-Common-Law Partnership: A common-law partnership means that a couple who have been living together for 12 consecutive months and are not legally married.
+Common-Law Partnership: A common-law partnership is a couple that has been living together for 12 consecutive months and is not legally married.